FurizAlex/Pyxis-Analyzer/README.md

-# Pyxis Automaticly Generated README
+# Pyxis Automatically Generated README

 This is the README for your extension "pyxis".
 After writing up a brief description, we recommend including the following sections.